 According to an interview with Christian Bale, one of the main reasons why he took the role, was because of a fight scene between Walter Wade and Shaft on an airport runway.
 The scene was filmed, but cut to make room for more scenes with Jeffrey Wright, who scored highly with preview audiences.

 John Singleton's original idea was for the main character to be the son of John Shaft and that the two Shafts would work together.
 But no studio was willing to finance the project.
-Paramount producer Scott Rudin demanded the character to be changed to be Shaft's nephew and for Richard Roundtree's participation to be reduced.
+Paramount producer Scott Rudin demanded the character to be changed to be Shaft's uncle and for Richard Roundtree's participation to be reduced.

 Samuel L. Jackson and John Singleton had numerous disagreements with writer Richard Price and producer Scott Rudin over lines in the script that they found racially and sexually offensive.
-One scene Jackson objected to featured Shaft tossing a candy bar at a sexual partner when she wants him to take her out for dinner.
+One scene Jackson objected to, featured Shaft tossing a candy bar at a sexual partner when she wants him to take her out for dinner.
 The lines were deleted from the script.